In this article, we will learn the center of gravity and its equation. We will also learn about the center of gravity of different shapes.

 To determine the center of gravity (CG) of an irregularly shaped body (say cardboard), we take a narrow tipped object (say a sharp pencil).

-Now by trial and error, we can locate a point G on the cardboard, where it is balanced on the tip of the pencil.
+Now by trial and error, we can locate a point CG on the cardboard, where it is balanced on the tip of the pencil.
 This point of balance is the center of gravity of the cardboard.

 For its particle of mass mi, the force of gravity is mig.
 If ri is the position vector of this particle from CG of the cardboard, the torque about the CG is

-CG of the cardboard is so located that the total torque on it to forces of gravity on all the particles is zero.
+CG of the cardboard is located so that the total torque on it to forces of gravity on all the particles is zero.
 Thus, total torque is:

-As g is a non-zero value and same for all particles of the body, so the above equation can be written as
+As g is a non-zero value and the same for all particles of the body, so the above equation can be written as

 However, if the body is so extended that g varies from part to part of the body, then the center of gravity will not coincide with the center of mass of the body.